Links

 • Create a new formula field ID with the formula RECORD_ID() in the related table - this will list the internal record ID as a value.

-• In the main table, create a lookup field to display the value from the step 1, like Related Ids.
+• In the main table, create a lookup field to display the value from step 1, for instance Related Ids.

-• Use your filtering logic on the value from step 2, you can use in or = operators.
+• Use your filtering logic on the value from step 2, for example you can use in or = operators.